meilisearch/documentation/guides/main_concepts/documents.md

 #### Missing identifier error

-❗️ If you have the `missing identifier` error, it means MeiliSearch could not recognize your identifier.
-This mean your identifier does not answer the formatting explained above.
+❗️ If you get the `missing identifier` error, it means MeiliSearch could not recognize your identifier.
+This means your identifier does not answer the formatting explained above.
 To solve this error, you could send the [identifier's name as a query parameter](/references/documents.md#add-or-replace-documents) or [update your index  to add the identifier's name](/references/indexes.md#create-an-index) as explained in: [setting the identifier](/guides/main_concepts/documents.md#identifier).

 ### Identifier value format